About Me

 My career first began at U.S. Public Interest Research Group (PIRG), where I created advocacy campaigns on economic justice and ran a door-to-door fundraising office on environmental conservation.
 Afterwards, I served in the Obama White House, first supporting then-Vice President Joe Biden’s landmark Cancer Moonshot initiative, and later working on gender violence prevention and response efforts as part of his Violence Against Women team.
 There, I was responsible for compiling and copy-editing Vice President Biden's Daily Briefing Book, and assisted in drafting memos and planning events for the VP.
 Following the end of the Obama Administration, I served as the communications director for U.S. Congressman Lloyd Doggett (D-TX) in the U.S. House of Representatives, where I oversaw his long-term strategic communications plan, developed social & digital media content, drafted press releases, speeches, and op-eds, and managed relationships with the press.
 During my tenure, I was the only female Asian American Pacific Islander (AAPI) to hold said title in all congressional offices.

 I continued to work with nine of my White House colleagues to write a book – now a New York Times best seller – "Yes She Can," a young adult anthology of essays written by young women who share their stories of working in the Obama White House.
-And it was our stories — stories of diverse, young women working in the halls of power, stories of heartache, joy, determination, and gratitude, stories that I often didn’t see myself reflected around me — that inspired me to move to LA, where I could amplify more stories that deserved to be noticed.
+And it was our stories — stories of diverse, young women working in the halls of power, stories of heartache, joy, determination, and gratitude, stories that I often didn’t see myself reflected around me — that inspired me to move to LA, where I could amplify more diverse and multicultural stories that deserved to be noticed.

-I'm a proud graduate of both Duke University (bachelor's) and the University of Southern California (master's).
+I'm a proud graduate of both Duke University and the University of Southern California's Annenberg School of Communications Master's Program.

 I’m so grateful for your interest in my story, and I can’t wait to hear yours, and how I might be able to support it.
 My current clients span many industries - media companies, non-profits, foundations, impact agencies, and more.
 Whether it’s through creative development, DEI consulting, communications strategy, impact campaigns, or any of the other skills I can offer, let’s find a way to bring the story you want to tell, to life.